PepeDeNom/SwitchAudioOutput/README.md

 ## Install

 It's portable, doesn't need installation.
-Put the executable in the location of your choice.
+Download the executable file from "Releases" section, and put it in the location of your choice.

 The first time you run this utility, the necessary files for its execution will be deployed in that same folder: the two Nirsoft utilities (see the technology section below for more information), and a config.ini file will also be created in %APPDATA%\SwitchAudioOutput.